Summary

 Here SUMPRODUCT is configured with two arrays, both configured carefully.

 Array1 consists of denominations from row 4.
-This range is carefully constructed to be "expand" when copied across the table to the right.
+This range is carefully constructed to "expand" when copied across the table to the right.
 The first reference is absolute ($C$4) and the second reference is "mixed" (C$4) - the row is locked but the column will change, causing the range to expand.

 Array2 consists of existing denomination counts from row 5, with the same approach as above.
 The range will expand as it's copied to the right.

 The result of this SUMPRODUCT operation is the total value of existing denomination counts so far in the table.
-This is subtracted from the original value in column B, then divided by the "current" denomination from row 4.
+This is subtracted from the original value in column B, and then divided by the "current" denomination from row 4.
 As before, we use INT to remove any remainder.

 As the formulas in column C are copied across the table, the correct counts for each denomination are calculated.